hungddoox/JumpMaster/README.md

 # JumpMaster

+1. download processing on processing.org
+2. install processing
-  you need to download processing to run the code
+3. download the code and click "open with" and choose processing